 MAD-X is the successor of MAD-8 and was specifically adapted to the needs of the design of the LHC.
-The PTC library of E. Forest is also embedded in MAD-X as an addition to better support small and low energy accelerators.
+The PTC library of E. Forest was also embedded in MAD-X as an addition to better support small and low energy accelerators.
 A large part of the present document is based on the MAD-8 documentation originally written and published by F.C.
 Iselin.

 This documentation is updated regularly as corrections, improvements and additions are made to the program.
-It is also available online on the MAD-X website.
+The html version of this documentation is still available online on the MAD-X website.
+However the html documentation is no longer actively updated and will be replaced by this PDF version of the documentation in the near future.